rossdylan/metrics64/README.md

 * Designed for minimum memory usage

 It **is**
-* A pretty easy to use otel implemenation
+* A pretty easy to use otel implementation
 * Designed to be dead simple to add new metrics
 ## API
 ```rust